|Position:||Assistant Coach/Recruiting Coordinator|

 He began his collegiate career in 1992 at Manatee Community College, where he earned All-Conference honors.
 The Tallahassee native graduated from Maclay High School, where he captained the 1991 state championship team as a senior and had his No. 10 jersey retired.
 He was drafted as a shortstop out of high school by Seattle in the 31st round.

-Martin Jr. married the former Litzie Andrade on November 27, 1999.
-They have two sons, Tyler (14) and T.J.
-(12), who are fixtures in the dugout, with their father and Hall of Fame grandfather, Florida State head coach Mike Martin.
+Martin Jr. has two sons, Tyler (15) and T.J.
+(13), who are fixtures in the dugout, with their father and Hall of Fame grandfather, Florida State head coach Mike Martin.